 - LEISH1: a phase 1 First-in-Human study to assess the safety and immunogenicity of a new Leishmania vaccine candidate ChAd63-KH.

 - NCRN464: A commercial randomised, double-blind, placebo-controlled, phase I/II trial of RNActive®-derived Cancer Vaccine (CV9104) in asymptomatic or minimally symptomatic patients with metastatic castrate-refractory prostate cancer.

 - ADON: A commercial 48-week, double-blind, randomised, multi-centre, parallel-group study comparing structural changes in the retina and evolution of visual function after immediate versus delayed treatment with fingolimod in patients with acute de-myelinating optic neuritis.

-- DAPIDAR: A randomised, double blind phase I study to assess the safety, pharmacokinetics and pharmacodynamics of single and 14 days dosing with two vaginal microbicide formulations containing either Darunavir, or Dapivirine plus Darunavir.
+- DAPIDAR: A randomised, double blind phase I study to assess the safety, pharmacokinetics and pharmacodynamics of single and 14 days dosing with two anti-HIV vaginal microbicide formulations containing either Darunavir, or Dapivirine plus Darunavir.